NSW MP pleads not guilty to rape and indecent assaults

 The matter has been adjourned to Downing Centre District Court on April 3 while Ward’s bail continues.

-The former Liberal minister was dumped from the party and suspended from parliament a year ago following the charges and recontested the seat of Kiama as an independent MP.
+The former Liberal minister was dumped from the party and suspended from parliament a year ago following the charges.
+He recontested Kiama as an independent MP.

 Suspended members are excluded from parliamentary precincts and prohibited from participating in the house or committees under a separate standing order.